-We are currently implementing estate wide permaculture solutions.
+We are currently implementing estate wide permaculture solutions on a 1000 acre estate.
 Our current project is the launching of a 7 acre community supported agriculture scheme that will provide vegetables and educational activities for local schools, community growers and surrounding villages.
 The scheme is utilising no dig, biodynamic principles along side many other cutting edge agricultural techniques.

 The place is a beautiful estate on the banks of the river Avon.
 As well as an opportunity to enjoy the nature and history here we have several pioneering schemes, as well as renewable energy, tiny housing and educational projects to get involved with.